Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Local Server/LocalServerMapImageLayer/readme.md

    1. Create a `ArcGISMapImageLayer(Url)` from local map service url provided by the `LocalMapService.Url` property.
    2. Add the layer to the map's operational layers.
    3. Wait for the layer to load with `await myImageLayer.LoadAsync()`
-   4. Set the map view extent to the layer full extent.
+   4. Set the map view's extent to the layer's full extent.

 ## Relevant API